From Noise to Laws: Regularized Time-Series Forecasting via Denoised Dynamic Graphs: Introduction

 \section{Introduction}

-Long-horizon multivariate time-series forecasting (LTSF) remains challenging because models must simultaneously (i) denoise and robustly encode local/meso-scale patterns under domain-specific noise, (ii) capture evolving cross-series interactions that are often sparse and time-varying, and (iii) respect physical regularities so that predictions remain plausible and interpretable beyond the training distribution.
-Deep learning models capture time-series patterns with well-designed architectures spanning a wide range of foundational backbones, including CNNs~\citep{32,33,34}, RNNs~\citep{35,36,37}, Transformers~\citep{1} and MLPs~\citep{38,39,40,41}.
-Transformer variants have since pushed sequence modeling forward, but their raw self-attention often underperforms or becomes brittle under long horizons and distribution shifts in LTSF benchmarks~\citep{1,2,3,4,5,6,7,8}.
-In parallel, graph neural networks (GNNs) excel at encoding relational inductive biases over sensor networks and multivariate channels, yet most approaches assume static or weakly-adaptive graphs and struggle to integrate uncertainty-aware denoising with interpretable constraints~\citep{13,14,15,16}.
-Diffusion generative models offer strong denoising priors, particularly when signals are corrupted or partially observed, but they are rarely tightly coupled with forecasting architectures and physical regularization in a single, end-to-end pipeline~\citep{17,18,19}.
+\paragraph{Background and challenge.} Long-horizon multivariate time-series forecasting (LTSF) is central to many engineering systems, from power grids and transportation networks to meteorological and public-health monitoring.
+Forecasts must meet three coupled requirements: (i) \emph{denoise} and robustly encode local/meso-scale patterns under domain-specific disturbances; (ii) \emph{capture evolving cross-series interactions} that are often sparse and regime-dependent; and (iii) \emph{respect generic physical regularities} so that multi-step rollouts remain plausible and interpretable beyond the training distribution.

+\paragraph{Gaps in existing paradigms.} Deep learning backbones---CNNs~\citep{32,33,34}, RNNs~\citep{35,36,37}, Transformers~\citep{1}, and MLPs~\citep{38,39,40,41}---have advanced sequence modeling, yet on LTSF benchmarks the raw self-attention stack can be brittle at long horizons and under shifts~\citep{1,2,3,4,5,6,7,8}.
+In parallel, graph neural networks (GNNs) encode relational inductive biases for sensor arrays and multivariate channels, but many methods assume static or weakly adaptive graphs and rarely combine \emph{uncertainty-aware denoising} with \emph{interpretable constraints}~\citep{13,14,15,16}.
+Diffusion models provide powerful denoising priors, especially with partial observation or low SNR, yet they are seldom \emph{tightly integrated} with forecasting architectures and physics-oriented regularization in a single end-to-end pipeline~\citep{17,18,19}.
 These gaps motivate our design.

-We propose PRISM, a denoised and physics-regularized inter-series structure model that (a) preconditions input series through a score-based diffusion denoiser to recover fine-scale structure before feature extraction; (b) constructs a dynamic, functionally linked graph whose edges are induced by data-driven inter-series dependence and evolve with time, enabling bidirectional message passing among series and across temporal features; and (c) injects domain-agnostic and physics-informed constraints during training, yielding interpretable forecasts that satisfy generic conservation/smoothness priors without hard-crafting task-specific equations~\citep{20,21,22,23}.
-The result is a single, coherent model that unifies uncertainty-aware denoising, dynamic relational reasoning, and physically grounded regularization.
-Our contributions are summarized as follows: